usnationalarchives/social-media-strategy/pages/goal3.md

       History Buffs
       </td>
       <td style="vertical-align:top">
       History buffs are already interested in the topics of our records, and enthusiastically share us with their social networks.
-This group likes to engage in dialogue with us, and like to comment and share what they already know; this is the group that could turn into citizen archivists and super advocates.
+This group likes to engage in dialogue with us and like to comment and share what they already know.
+This is the group that could turn into citizen archivists and super advocates.
       </td>
     </tr>
     <tr>